pedrovtof/Challenges/Java/headFirstJava/README.md

 # Book

-Head First Java 3.ed (8-17 java)
+Head First Java, 3rd (8-17 java)

-This folder contains the challenges of the books
+This folder contains the book's challenges

 // PT

-Use a Cabeça Java 3.ed (8-17 java)
+Use a Cabeça Java 3ª (8-17 java)

-Essa pasta contem os desafios do livro
+Esta pasta contém os desafios do livro.